 Every human body has a built-in internal clock known as the circadian rhythm.
-This clock regulates our sleep-wake patterns and controls the release of certain hormones that affect things like hunger, temperature, and emotions.
+This clock regulates our sleep patterns and controls the release of certain hormones that affect things like hunger, temperature, and emotions.
 Many things can disrupt these patterns, including going to bed at different times every day.

 One of the easiest ways to reset this internal clock is to get on a routine schedule of going to bed and waking at approximately the same time each day.

 Part of what regulates our circadian rhythm and controls the release of the sleep-inducing hormone, melatonin, is exposure to light.
 Watching TV or using electronic devices like tablets, computers, and phones before bed expose your eyes to artificial blue light, causing sleep issues.

 Blue light exposure has been shown to disrupt the release of melatonin, impacting the ability to fall and stay asleep.
 Avoiding screens an hour before bedtime can be a good solution, but if you must use electronic devices during this time, you can use a special form of sunglasses that reduce blue light exposure or install a blue light filter on your screen.

 Make the Bedroom Conducive to Sleep

 While it may be tempting to finish up some last-minute changes to a work assignment or check your email in bed, this can have a negative impact on rest.
 It is best to keep the bedroom for sleep and sex only, so your brain knows that when you are in bed, it is time for rest.